deg/re-frame-firebase/README.md

 #### Email Authentication

-When using email/password authentication, one usually has to register first (the alternative is to create an account using the Firebase admin console).
+When using email/password authentication, one usually has to register first (the alternative is to create an account using the [Firebase admin console](https://console.firebase.google.com/)).
 So the application could provide both a means of registering a new user, and to log in as the created user later on.
 When registering a new user, you should use the `:firebase/email-create-user` effect.
 If the information is valid (e.g. the user does not exist already) then it will automatically trigger a sign in.

-For authenticating an already existing account, us the `:firebase/email-sign-in` effect.
+For authenticating an already existing account, use the `:firebase/email-sign-in` effect.
 Example:

 ```
 ;;; Create a new user